RCD Mallorca are back in La Liga for the first time since their relegation in the 2012/13 season.

 George won three consecutive Eredivisie titles and the Champions League with Ajax in the mid-1990s before jumping ship for Real Betis, the club he is best known for playing in Spain.
 But before his surprise move to Ipswich in 2001, the Nigerian spent a season with Mallorca.

 He scored five goals for the club, who he joined as a result of Betis’ relegation to the second division.
-Three years later, George was back at Mallorca on trial, during which time he made an additional 14 appearances before retiring.
+Three years later, George was back at Mallorca on trial, during which he made an additional 14 appearances before retiring.

 Subscribe to Squawka’s Youtube channel here.